jbiatek/BSGRulebook/rulebook.md

 When a player is allowed to examine just one from another player, it is chosen randomly.
 When instructed to inspect Loyalty cards, players must choose a face down Loyalty card that doesn't belong to themselves if possible.
 If this is not possible, for example a player who is President and Admiral being instructed to inspect the President or Admiral's Loyalty card, nothing happens.

-A player is a Cylon if *any* of their Loyalty card states "You Are A Cylon".
+A player is on the Cylon team if *any* of their Loyalty card states "You Are A Cylon".
 Having both a "Cylon" and "Not A Cylon" means that you *are* a Cylon.

 When a game element refers to "players", it is talking about all individuals currently playing the game.
 "Human players" are players who are not revealed Cylons.
-Even if a player is concealing a "You Are a Cylon" card, they are still treated as a human until they reveal.
+Even if a player is concealing a "You Are a Cylon" card, they are still treated as a human player in all respects until they reveal.
 "Cylon players" refers only to revealed Cylons.
-Cylon Leaders straddle this line, being considered "human players" in all respects (with some limitations) when Infiltrating, and "Cylon players" when not Infiltrating.
+Cylon Leaders straddle this line, being considered "Cylon players" when not Infiltrating, and "human players" in all respects (with some limitations) when Infiltrating.

 #### Personal Goal cards

 A Personal Goal card counts as a "Not a Cylon" card, but adds a secret goal for that character to accomplish which probably goes against the humans' goals.
 They require an _extra-card_ style Loyalty deck, where 1 card is always left over.

 Personal Goals can be revealed as an action as long as certain conditions are met.
-After revealing, if the distance is 6 or less, the player should then shuffle 1 card from the "Not a Cylon" deck into the Loyalty deck and draw 1 new Loyalty card.
+After revealing, if the distance is 6 or less, the player must then shuffle 1 card from the "Not a Cylon" deck into the Loyalty deck and draw 1 new Loyalty card.

 If a human player has not revealed it by the end of the game, the resource listed on the card is reduced which could cause the humans to lose at the last minute.
 If a revealed Cylon player has an unrevealed Personal Goal, resources are *not* lost.